atgeng/cmu-wellness-to-go/README.md

 - External (Male) Condom Product Page
 - Machine Location Page

-As well as the following incomplet pages:
+As well as the following incomplete pages:
 - About Page